DevTriadTechs/uirepo/CONTRIBUTE.md

 Your design should include the following components:

 - HTML: The HTML structure for the design.
-- CSS: The CSS that styles your design.
 Check the [guidlines](GUIDLINES.md) for creating a design.

 - Metadata(JSON): Information about the design.
 Add the metadata in the ui-elements.json file in the following format.